 Joint operations receivables arise from billings to entities that own partial interests in the wells we operate.
 These entities participate in our wells primarily based on their ownership in leases on which we intend to drill.
 We have little ability to control who participates in our wells.
 At December 31, 2011, we had three customers that made up approximately 30%, 17% and 16% of our total joint operations receivables.
 At December 31, 2010, we had two customers that made up approximately 77% and 11% of our total joint operations receivables.
+At December 31, 203% of our total joint operations receivables.
 At December 31, 2009, we had two interest owners that made up approximately 38% and 23% of our total joint operations receivables.